 Depending on what your business does and where it is located, various business licenses and permits will likely be needed before starting your business.
 Some common registrations include:

-- Business Licenses – There is no general state of Georgia business license; however, many cities require a business license in order to operate.
+- Business Licenses – There is no general state of Georgia business license; however, many cities require one.

 - Sales Tax Number – Businesses selling products and certain services will need to register for a Sales Tax Number with the Georgia Department of Revenue.

-- Professional Licensing – Some services such as interior designers, accountants, home inspectors, landscapers, and plumbers require licensing in Georgia.
-While this isn’t a license on the business, licensing is required to operate.
+- Professional Licensing – Some services, such as interior designers, accountants, home inspectors, landscapers, and plumbers, require licensing in Georgia.
+While this isn’t a license for the business, it is required to operate.

 Step 12: File Annual Registration

-Corporations are required to submit an annual report with the Georgia Secretary of State.
+Corporations are required to submit an annual report to the Georgia Secretary of State.

 Corporations that form between October 2 and December 31 must file the initial Annual Registration between January 1 and April 1 of the following calendar year.
-Annual Registrations are then due between January 1 and April 1 each year thereafter.
+Annual Registrations are due each year after January 1 and April 1.